khirawdhi/khirawdhi/README.md

 My focus is not on tools but on **how systems should be designed so they don’t break in the first place**.

-Senior Product Security Engineer focused on designing secure distributed systems at scale.
+Product Security Architect focused on designing secure distributed systems at scale.

 ---